Lenné Estate hosts blind tastings, open to the public, several times a year.

-The blind tasting concludes with lunch via a hearty antipasto board featuring meats, cheeses, breads, crackers, vegetables, pickles, olives, and other such fare.
-There are usually a few ounces left in each bottle, giving attendees the chance to revisit.
+The blind tasting concludes with lunch via a hearty antipasto board featuring meats, cheeses, breads, crackers, pickled veggies, olives, and other such fare.

-Our blind tastings are themed so the wines offered are related and comparable.
+Our blind tastings are themed so the wines offered are related and comparable, and all from the same vintage.
 Examples:

 - High end Oregon Pinot Noirs; all wines retail for $100+.